joshgerdes/jekyll-uno/_posts/2022-01-08-my-website.md

   teaser: "images/cover.jpg"

 ---
-Pretty simple article today regarding 'My website'.
+Pretty simple article today regarding 'My website setup'.

 I've had a few people ask what CMS _(Content Management System)_ my website runs on - and no it's not running on an Azure App Service!